BlaineAlan/Fitness_App/README.md

 # DOWNLOAD

-Once Expo lets me into their build queue I will go ahead and make a .apk file for the android users to download right here on Github.
+The .apk file is available for download above!
+(Android only)

 Even though React Native is meant to be cross platform, apple doesn't allow people using their phones to download apps off the internet, so I'd have to make a dev account on the Apple App Store and pay a yearly fee and what not, so unfortunately the Apple build of this project will likely not be coming out.
 But I'll see about getting a web version going so that Apple Users can still see what it's like.